Nationalised Ferguson Marine miss out again as new ferries deal goes to Turkey

 Industry insiders told the Herald this gave the Cemre Marin Endustri shipyard in Turkey, which won the Islay ferries contract a "strong competitive advantage" having produced the blueprint through the Islay tender process.

-Now the The preferred bidder has been named for a contract to build two new ferries to support the communities at Uig, Lochmaddy and Tarbert (Harris).
+Now state-controlled ferry owners Caledonian Maritime Assets Ltd (CMAL) has said the preferred bidder to build the two new ferries to support the communities at Uig, Lochmaddy and Tarbert (Harris) is Cemre Marin Endustri shipyard firm.

-Now state-controlled ferry owners Caledonian Maritime Assets Ltd (CMAL) has named the Cemre Marin Endustri shipyard firm as the preferred bidder.
+Scottish Conservative shadow transport minister Graham Simpson said: “This contract won’t go to Scotland because of the SNP’s appalling mismanagement of the building of ferries 801 and 802.

+“It is scandalous that the SNP has put Scottish shipbuilding in the position where it cannot be considered suitable for such a job.

 Jim Anderson, director of vessels at CMAL said: “This is a big step forward in procuring two new vessels for the Little Minch routes to Lochmaddy and Tarbert.
 These ferries will deliver dedicated services to North Uist and Harris in the peak season, rather than he shared vessel operation currently in place.